Battlefy Player Experience

 Results

-In the first month of the Global Player Guide's release, missed match check-ins decreased from 42% to 29%.
-However, we noticed that our tournament check-ins only improved slightly.
+In the first month of the Global Player Guide's release, missed match check-ins decreased significantly from 42% to 29%.
+Additionally, tournament check-ins improved slightly.
 Since this feature relies on the browser notifications, we proved our hypothesis that the users who are still missing tournament check-ins are away from their computers and 15% of users have their ad blockers turned on which means that they are not receiving check-in notifications (via data, user interviews, and surveys).

 Process